Capitol Peak (Colorado): Capitol Peak Trail

 Capitol Peak is a 15.1 mile lightly trafficked out and back trail located near Snowmass Village, Colorado that features a lake and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking, rock climbing, and backpacking and is best used from July until September.
-Dogs are also able to use this trail.
+Dogs are allowed to use this trail.

-From the parking lot, hikers will hike 5.7 miles before arriving at the Capitol Peak campsite.
-Another 1.9 Miles is hiked to K2 and the summit.
-K2 is a peak that is often confused by hikers as the Capitol Peak summit.

 Camping

 There is primitive camping near trail head in a designated site.
 No fee is required, but restrictions may exist.

+There are several campsites near Capitol Lake.
+As of September 2022 all campsites in heavily impacted areas of the Maroon Bells-Snowmass Wilderness require permits obtained in advance.

 Daly Pass

 At the trail head, at an altitude of 9,400 feet, following several switchbacks for half a mile will lead you to Daly Pass.
 Daly Pass is the first point of interest on Capitol Peak.
 This pass is recognized for its saddle-shaped ridge reaching 12,480 feet.
-After the pass, there is no more easy hiking till the summit.

 K2

 K2 is known for often being confused by hikers with the Capitol Peak summit.
-Most hikers will go around the right side where it is most exposed.
+Many hikers will go around K2 on the North side where it is most exposed, though climbing over K2 has become a popular alternative route.

 Knife Edge

-Knife edge (pictured right) is famous for its 150-foot length, with 2,000 foot drops on both sides.
-Daredevils will walk across it in a timely manner, but other hikers may scooch across it like straddling a horse.
+The Knife Edge (pictured right) is famous for its 150-foot length with 2,000 foot drops on both sides.
 It is regarded as the crux of the route due to the exposure.